dotnet/docs-maui/docs/user-interface/layouts/horizontalstacklayout.md

 :::image type="content" source="media/horizontalstacklayout/nested.png" alt-text="HorizontalStackLayout displaying two nested HorizontalStackLayout objects screenshot.":::

 > [!IMPORTANT]
-> The deeper you nest layout objects, the more the nested layouts will impact performance.
-Since every layout is a class, nesting them creates class objects, leading to a proportional increase in memory usage.
+> The deeper you nest layout objects the more layout calculations will be performed, which will impact performance.
 For more information, see [Choose the correct layout](~/deployment/performance.md#choose-the-correct-layout).